-Walking, running, and turning are all types of movement.
-In mathematics, movements through space are known as transformations.
-There are different types of transformations.
+Walking, running, and turning are all types of movement in everyday life.
+In mathematics, movements through space are called transformations, and translation is one of the simplest types.

 1. Elevators